Who is this article for?

-After replacing your device, Code42 CrashPlan resumes normal operation.
+After you replace a device, the Code42 app resumes normal operation.
 You may notice the following behaviors or differences.

-Any Windows user settings that you transferred to the new device will take affect after you have log off of Windows, then log on again.
+Any Windows user settings that you transferred to the new device will take effect after you sign out of Windows and sign in again.

 File verification scan

-During the scan, Code42 CrashPlan is calculating the full size of your backup selection.
+During the scan, the Code42 app is calculating the full size of your backup selection.
 As a result, it cannot report the percent complete.
 This is expected behavior.
 However, if you have concerns, there are some additional steps you can take to confirm that your backup is not starting over.

 - User State Migration Tool (USMT) Technical Reference

 USMT 10.0 works with Windows 8 and Windows 10.